benjaminpettus/core-algorithms/README.md

 run npm install

 ## Usage and Example
- npm test - in your console to see if the tests are passing npm run lint-src - to run linter on the src folder npm run lint-test - to run linter on the test folder
+-npm test - in your console to see if the tests are passing -npm run lint-src - to run linter on the src folder -npm run lint-test - to run linter on the test folder